kshutkin/slimlib/injector/README.md

 # FAQ

-1. Is it good solution to mock something in unit tests?
+1. Is it a good solution to mock something in unit tests?

 - no, please use [jest](https://jestjs.io/), [vitest](https://vitest.dev/), [proxyquire](https://www.npmjs.com/package/proxyquire), [proxyrequire](https://www.npmjs.com/package/proxyrequire) and other similar approaches to mock modules.